blutui/dev.blutui.com/src/pages/docs/cassettes/getting-started.md

 ![Duplicate a Cassette](https://cdn.blutui.com/uploads/assets/Dev/cassettes/duplicate-cassette.png)

-- Duplicate a Cassette: To create a new version of your site (e.g., a Christmas theme), you can duplicate an existing cassette from the Agency console.
+**1. Duplicate a Cassette:** To create a new version of your site (e.g., a Christmas theme), you can duplicate an existing cassette from the Agency console.
 This creates a new, identical copy of your site's front-end logic.

 ```json {% process=false filename="courier.json" %}
 {